Islamic Ethics related to Pricing

 5. Price and Quality relationship

 Consumers buying decision also depend on the quality of product offered with respect to its price.
-There are several scholars who undergo to study the relationship between price and quality as indicator of buyers purchase decision of goods and services.
+There are several scholars who undergo to study the relationship between price and quality as an indicator of buyers purchase decision of goods and services.